frasfras/golf-blue/README.md

 # golf-blue
-sustainability in golf a golf-related app idea using Pega/ stepzen
+sustainability in golf a golf-related app idea using airtable stepzen